 - formally assess the health of lakes and streams by comparing them to state water quality standards.
 Lakes and streams that fail to meet water quality standards are categorized as impaired and require restoration to improve their overall health.

 Meet our volunteers

-Learn more about the folks who help us track the health of Minnesota's lakes and streams in the Reflections yearbook for the 2021 monitoring season.
-We appreciate all their hard work to help protect Minnesota's waters.
+Our annual yearbook features the folks who help track the health of Minnesota's lakes and streams.
+We appreciate their hard work to help protect Minnesota's waters.